QBI-Software/NEURON-tutorial/setup.md

 As we make changes to the files, we will need to reload them cleanly in NEURON.
 1. In can be time consuming to relaunch the `nrngui` every time and change into your working directory via **File -> recent dir**.
-1. An alternative is to run the `bash` command downloaded with NEURON, change to your working directory and run the hoc file directly.
+1. An alternative is to run the `bash` command downloaded with NEURON, change to your working directory and type `nrngui` then Enter.
+1. HOC and session files can be launched directly as shown.
 1. To quit the `oc>` type `quit()` and use key 'UP' to rerun the `nrngui` command

 ```